3. DFSο

 When quotas are exceeded, all users in the group will no longer be able to write in the affected filesystem and will need to remove some files and directories to free space.

-Users can’t change quotas, but a PI can submit a ticket asking to update the quota.
+Users canβt change quotas and canβt request quotas.
+A PI can submit a ticket asking to update the quota based on purchasing.
 Please see Purchase DFS storage.

 For all DFS file systems including selective backup one can use dfsquotas